geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 clever use of linear algebra to potentially speed up and increase the robustness of nonlinear least squares fitting.
 It does so by separating linear from nonlinear parameters.
-I'll recap the method based on a couple of pieces of literature in such a way that it will enable you to implement your own varpro in a programming language of your choice, given a fundamental (but not more exhaustive) understanding of linear algebra.
+I'll recap the method based on a couple of pieces of literature in such a way that it will enable you to implement your own varpro library in your favorite programming language, given a basic understanding of linear algebra.

-**UPDATE 12/2023:** I have overhauled the article and relegated some fringe ideas to the appendix and put more emphasis on the calculations of the Jacobian.
+**UPDATE 12/2023:** I have overhauled the article and relegated some fringe ideas to the appendix.
+I have put more emphasis on the calculations of the Jacobian and how to compose varpro with off-the-shelf nonlinear solvers.

 # Before We Dive In

 Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002].
 I based much of the content of this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007).
 They do an excellent job of breaking the method